imonmandal/Time-Table-Mngmnt-Systm/Readme.txt

 Maximum number of lectures of teachers will be taken care of Data from database can be downloaded in any given location Future work:- Automation and signup can be added
+              Design :- Front end can be made responsive Application can be made single page

 This project was made for PICT college